raymondcanela/raymondcanela/README.md

 I'm a **Computer Science student** focused on **backend development, data engineering, and cloud technologies**.

-I enjoy turning ideas into working systems — from REST APIs and database-backed applications to ETL pipelines, analytics, and cloud infrastructure.
+I enjoy turning ideas into working systems, from REST APIs and database-backed applications to ETL pipelines, analytics, and cloud infrastructure.

 Currently, I'm building my skills around: